EMBL-EBI-GCA/gca_hipsci_browser/app/lines/md/disease.md

 [Bardet-Biedl syndrome](/disease/bardet-biedl) (BBS) is a ciliopathy with multisystem involvement.
 University College London contributed the tissue samples to the HipSci project.

-###Monogenic diabetes
+###Maturity onset diabetes of the young

-[Monogenic diabetes](/disease/diabetes) refers to forms of the disease which are attributable to a mutation in a single gene of the individual.
+[Maturity onset diabetes of the young](/disease/diabetes) refers to forms of the disease which are attributable to a mutation in a single gene of the individual.
 Exeter Medical School contributed the tissue samples to the HipSci project.
-This cohort represents any monogenic form of disease; the gene responsible could be different across the different tissue donors.
+This cohort represents monogenic forms of disease; the gene responsible could be different across the different tissue donors.

 ###Normal